tomarv2/nifi/README.md

 - Prometheus
 ***

+**How this repo is structured**
+- `_kube`: contains all the deployment files
+- `application`: contains all files required to build the docker container

 **How it works**

 As part of the CICD process, user makes a commit to a branch and it triggers a build.

-- As its stateful app, we had to make some adjustments to our rollout, with every run we are:
+- As its stateful app, we had to make some adjustments to our rollout, with every run:

  - Delete the stateful app